Vyral/scott-voak/_posts/2020-03-05-seller-safeguards-part-1-pre-inspections.md

 {% include youtube.html %}

-I’m sharing part one of a series on how sellers can protect themselves and make sure escrow goes smoothly.
-Here’s why pre-inspections are important.
+<p style="text-align: center;"><em>I’m sharing part one of a series on how sellers can protect themselves and make sure escrow goes smoothly.
+Here’s why pre-inspections are important.</em></p>

 We’re seeing a really strong market in certain segments, so buyers are taking some chances and going for tactics that you, as a seller, need to be wary of.&nbsp;